lambdaclass/cairo-vm_in_go/README.md

 #### Writing the memory into a file

-Second, we will add a function to write the relocated memory into another buffer.
+Second, we will add a function in the `cairo_run` package to write the relocated memory into another buffer.
 We want to write into the buffer the pairs of addresses and values by following a specific order.
 In this case, we want those pairs to be incrementally ordered by address.
 Because we implemented the relocated memory as a map and we store the addresses as keys, if we iterate over the relocated memory using